Best PS5 games 2024: 15 PlayStation 5 titles you need to play

 Resident Evil Village reunites players with Ethan Winters.
 Ethan appears to be living a picture-perfect life with his wife Mia and daughter Rose after the harrowing events of Resident Evil 7, but things quickly take a turn for the worse as his family is abducted.

-In search of Mia and Rose, Ethan encounters all sorts of grotesque creatures and crazed individuals and ends up fighting for his life and his family.
-We won’t spoil the details of what awaits but be prepared for some seriously scary moments.
+In search of Mia and Rose, Ethan encounters all sorts of grotesque creatures and crazed individuals and ends up fighting for his life and abducted family.
+We won’t spoil the details of what awaits but be prepared for some seriously scary moments and disturbing visuals.
+Resident Evil Village is also one of the best PSVR 2 games you can play if you own Sony’s VR headset.

-Returnal is part of PlayStation Plus Premium and PlayStation Plus Extra.
+Marvel’s Spider-Man: Miles Morales is free with PlayStation Plus Premium and PlayStation Plus Extra.

 6. Sifu 👊